Director, Governance, Legal and Performance

 6.1 The membership of Council and committees is designated in the constitution of each committee.

-6.2 Elected and nominated committee members serve a term of office of up to two years.
+6.2 Elected members of Council committees serve a term of office of up to two years.
 Council members nominated by Council or the Chancellor hold office for the term of the current Council.